When Graph meets Multimodal: Benchmarking and Meditating on Multimodal Attributed Graphs Learning: Experimental Setup

 \subsection{Experimental Setting of GNNs}

-We conduct experiments on 6 GNN models described in A.1 on 5 datasets.
-We use the aforementioned 4 PLMs and 4 PVMs to model the node attributes and form the initial node features of the graph data.
+We conduct experiments on 4 GNN models described in A.1 on 5 datasets.
+We use the aforementioned attribute encoder to model the node attributes and form the initial node features of the graph data.
 Each experiment is repeated ten times, and the evaluation metrics are Accuracy and the F1-Macro score.
 The parameters shared by all GNN models include epochs, model layers, hidden units, label smoothing factor, learning rate, and dropout ratio, and their values are set to 1000, \{2,3\}, \{64,128,256\}, 0.1, \{5e-03, 5e-02, 1e-02, 2e-02\}, \{0.2, 0.5, 0.75\}, respectively.
 In addition to these hyperparameter settings shared above, for GAT and RevGAT, we freeze the number of heads to 3 and set the ratio of attention-dropout and edge-dropout to 0 and 0.25 by default.
 For the GraphSAGE model, we use the mean pool to aggregate the neighbor information.
-For APPNP, we set the teleport probability to 0.1 by default and the number of propagation steps is set to 2.
-For SGC, the number of hops is set to \{2,5,10\}.
 The eval patience of all models is set to 1.
 We use cross-entropy loss with the AdamW optimizer to train and optimize all the above models.
 GNNs are mainly derived from the implementation in the DGL library~\cite{DGL}.